f0rmat1k/bemy/README.md

 `suffix` used by 'create' when forming file and by 'rename' for files validation (`rename` renames only described files);
 `shortcuts` — list of short that you can use after `-p` key in Task of creation;
 `rename` – mask for deep renaming. {{bemNode}} will be replaced to new node name.
 You can also use an array of masks;
+`filename` — setting your own resulted file name.
+For example, useful when you allways need index.css or index.jsx instead of BEM names.
 `template` — path to template of file type.
 Teamplate used when any files are created.
 There are following placeholders: `{{blockName}}`, `{{elemName}}`, `{{modName}}`, `{{modVal}}` and `{{cursor}}`.
 When files are created this entries will be replaced with relevant part of BEM node name.
 And `{{cursor}}` will be deleted and used for setting cursor line number (see more at `Configuring` section).
 Also, you can set a hook, which will be called, when file will be created.
 The hook-command get file path with the first argument by replacing `{{filePath}}`.